-Eventbrite is an online ticketing service that allows event organizers to plan, set up ticket sales, and promote events.
-Users can also publish their events on Facebook, Twitter, and other social networking tools directly from the site’s interface.
-Eventbrite offers a myriad of online event management services for its users.
-It enables them to discover popular events; get event recommendations and information; register for and purchase tickets to events; store debit and credit cards for fast, efficient purchasing; view event details such as maps and directions; share events with friends; and get into events with smartphones that require no paper tickets.
-Event organizers are able to look up and check in their event attendees off a guest list; validate ticket barcodes by using phone cameras; and view live sales and event attendance statistics.
-The service is available in English, German, Spanish, French, Italian, Dutch, Portuguese, and Swedish.
-Eventbrite has made two acquisitions, Lanyrd and Eventioz and opened offices in Melbourne, Dublin and Nashville.
-In San Francisco alone, the company has employed nearly 300 people and is continuing to hire both locally and internationally.
-Investors include Tiger Global, DAG Ventures, Sequoia Capital, T. Rowe Price, and Tenaya Capital.
-Eventbrite was founded by Kevin Hartz, Renaud Visage, and Julia Hartz in 2006 and is based in San Francisco, California, USA.
+Eventbrite is a self-service ticketing platform, hosting a vibrant collection of live experiences to encourage people’s passions and enrich their lives.
+It helps people find popular events; get event recommendations and information; register for and purchase tickets to events; store debit and credit cards for fast, efficient purchasing; view event details such as maps and directions; share events with friends; and get into events with mobile tickets.
+Eventbrite enables event organizers to plan, promote, and sell tickets to events, and publish them across Facebook, Twitter, and other social networks directly from the site’s interface.
+It also allows event organizers to look up and check in their event attendees off a guest list; validate ticket barcodes by using phone cameras; and view live sales and event attendance statistics.
+The company has made two acquisitions, Lanyrd and Eventioz and opened offices in Melbourne, Dublin, and Nashville.
+In San Francisco alone, the company employs nearly 300 people and is continuing to hire both locally and internationally.
+Its investors include Tiger Global, DAG Ventures, Sequoia Capital, T. Rowe Price, and Tenaya Capital.
+Eventbrite is available in English, German, Spanish, French, Italian, Dutch, Portuguese, and Swedish.
+It was launched in 2006 by Kevin Hartz, Renaud Visage, and Julia Hartz.
+It is based in San Francisco, California, U.S.A.